Stefan-Knapik/ME495_Artificial_Life_Repo/README.md

 Governing parameters are adjustable, and it is noted that most of the robots shown in the YouTube video were initialized with few body segments and allowed to "grow" as they evolved.
 This harnesses the synergistic advantage of evolving behavior and body together, rather than starting with a large body and randomly (hopelessly?) searching a massive behavior space from scratch.

 ## Selection Algorithms
+The implemented selection criteria is locomotion in the negative x-direction.
+In other words, the fitness of a robot is measured by the distance it travels into the screen.
+Two different schemes are used to select for this behavior.

 ### Parallel Hill Climber (PHC)
 The parallel hill climber algorithm allows for arbitrary population sizes.
 Each parent robot within a population is copied and mutated to produce a child.
 Then, each parent competes with its own child and the fittest of the two is included in the population of the next generation.
 "Parallel" refers to the isolation of each lineage from the rest of the population.
 Performing 10 trials with a population size of 1 is equivalent to performing 1 trial with a population size of 10.